No Giannis, no problem: Bucks top Heat in OT, force Game 5

 SWEEP AVERTED

-This is only the sixth time in 37 seasons that the No. 1 seed did not make the Eastern Conference finals.
-It’s also the first time an overall No. 1 seed got swept from the playoffs since 2001, when the Los Angeles Lakers did it to top-seeded San Antonio in the Western Conference finals.
-Bucks coach Mike Budenholzer was a Spurs assistant at that time.
+The Bucks avoided becoming the first overall No. 1 seed to get swept from the playoffs since 2001, when the Los Angeles Lakers did it to top-seeded San Antonio in the Western Conference finals.
+Budenholzer was a Spurs assistant at that time.

 UP NEXT